ethersync/ethersync/docs/decisions/04-file-saving.md

 When editors have opened files:

-* As soon as editors open a file, the file content is considered irrelevant/ignored/unspecified
+* As soon as editors open a file, the file content is considered irrelevant/ignored/unspecified from daemons perspective.
+Editor has ownership.
+The daemon doesn't write to the files.
+    * assumes that no other service/program is invested into the file content, everything happens in the buffer
+        * maybe we can get around the filesystem by providing another "interface" to the content, through ethersync tooling.
+    - External programs can't see the current content of the file.
+    + Under regular usage, editors don't complain about changed file contents. o When file is open in more than one editor, and user saves, editors will still complain about changed files.
+    Note: Maybe implement a ping mechanism, so that the daemon can detect when editors have crashed?
-* Try to keep the file up-to-date with the "true" CRDT content -> hard to keep editors from complaining about the writes
+* Try to keep the file up-to-date with the "true" CRDT content -> hard to keep editors from complaining about the writes => excludes this option relatively hard

 When no editor has the file open:

-* Daemon keeps the content up-to-date with its CRDT content
+* Daemon keeps the content up-to-date with its CRDT content immediately
-* Daemon *sometimes* writes the current state
+* Daemon *sometimes* writes the current state, has it's own caching/writing logic
+    * decide on a middle-ground default, but make it configurable to the user preferences?
+    * could change dependent on whether the user is "active" (i.e. has other files open)
+    * we open a filewatching process that computes diffs and thus applies changes
 * Don't write to files
     -> Not good